mikeakohn/intel_8008/README.md

 Jump / Call
 -----------

-All intructions are 3 byte and the 2 byte address is always absolute instead of relative.
+All instructions are 3 byte and the 2 byte address is always absolute instead of relative.

     01 xxx 100    jmp address (jump always)